naziajassim/naziajassim.github.io/_pages/about.md

 When I'm not doing science, I unwind with the help of my cat (Sultan of Cambridge aka Sully), horror movies, spicy food, and 90s music.
 (The profile picture may have misled you into thinking I'm a cool, sporty, outdoorsy person...
 I'm not.)

-I'm originally from Chennai, a coastal city in South India, known for its sweltering summers and scrumptious breakfast foods.
+I'm originally from Chennai, a coastal city in South India, known for its sweltering summers and scrumptious breakfast foods..